bastosmichael/ephemyral-go-cli/README.md

 ### SEE ALSO

-* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing tasks that leverage machine learning models.
+* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.

 ## ephemyral refactor

-Utilize an advanced LLM to refactor given files or all files in a directory based on a prompt, outputting the improved code to a new location.
+Utilize an advanced LLM to refactor a give file or all files in a provided directory based on prompts, outputting, building and testing the improved code.

 ### Synopsis